Meltdown at Middlebury

 The Kampus Kraziness is getting so extreme that it’s become a full time job just keeping up with all the stories that tumble out on an almost hourly basis, let alone writing it up for Power Line readers.
-It’s not a matter of running out of evens to can’t.
+It’s not a matter of running out of events to cover.
 If I worked 24/7 on these stories, I’d still need a staff to cover everything that ought to be covered.

 So today’s installment will be limited to Middlebury College in Vermont, scene of the riot and assault on Charles Murray last spring, where earlier this week someone vandalized the campus with grafitti about what a racist place Middlebury is.